kenahoo/RHadoop-Wiki/Memory-management-in-rmr2.md

 </property>
 ```

 1 being the lowest possible setting, but not the only one to consider.

-This looks helpful for a cluster that has one type of load, but in the presence of a mixed load of high mem and low mem jobs I think the capacity scheduler is the way to go and we will try to support it as soon as it is more widely available.
+## The future
+I think for better utilization with mixed loads the [capacity scheduler](https://hadoop.apache.org/docs/stable/capacity_scheduler.html) is very promising.
+While we are unable to support it at the moment (because of streaming incompatibility with YARN), we are tracking the developments on that front and hope to make it available to rmr2 users as soon as it is feasible.